ivy-tech-mjovanovich/265-code-test-sandbox/README.md

 4. Execute the code.
 Observe the following in the output for the rows where the line number is 20 and 27:
    1. ncalls: the number of times the function was called.
    2. tottime: the total time spent in the function over the life of the program.
+   3. percall: time it took to call the function a single time. *There are two columns with this name.
+We want the second one.

 Answer the following questions regarding other_function1 and other_function2:

 - Which function takes longer to execute a single time?
-See the comments on lines 21 and 28.
 - How much time did the program spend in each function over the life of the program?
 - Based on this data, which of the two functions should we focus on optimizing (trying to reduce execution time of the function call), and why?